darkpalacestudio/manuals/common/03_70_controls_footer.md

 <div class="quote bg-yellow">
 Please note that a change in oversampling can result in short audio-dropouts.
-It is not advices to automate this control.
+It is not adviced to automate this control.
 </div>
 <span class="spacer"/>